luiscoco/Csharp13_new_features/README.md

 c) Interface methods implemented by a ref struct type can only be accessed via a generic type parameter constrained with allows ref struct.

+**Summary & Benefits of "ref struct interfaces"**:

+a) Enables high-performance and memory-efficient generic coding patterns.

+b) Combines interface-driven designs with zero-allocation benefits of ref structs.

+c) Maintains safety by strict enforcement from the compiler.

+This powerful new feature in C# 13 provides better code reuse, clarity, and performance for advanced scenarios involving Span<T> and similar type

 ### 8.1.
 Key rules to remember

 This is allowed: